pfheatwole/thesis/source/canopy_aerodynamics.rst

       which also enabled simplified interfaces.

     * Side effect: needs to be feasible to implement given my time constraints

+[[In practice a lot of these are overkill, but **the whole point is to VERIFY** which terms matter and which don't.
+I was fed up with papers just assuming everything is linear, constant Reynolds number, etc etc, without verification.]]

 Aerodynamics models